R-Magby/Computational-Physics-Projects/README.md

 # Computational-Physics-Projects
-n this repository I share my codes and notes related to physics simulations and complex calculations.
+In this repository I share my codes and notes related to physics simulations and complex calculations.